• Skip to primary navigation

 4. Transfer Data From Old HDD to New SSD Drive on Mac

-1. Connect External Hard Drive containing Time Machine Backup to the USB Port of your Mac.
+1. Connect the USB Drive containing Time Machine Backup to the USB Port of your Mac.

-2. Turn on the Mac and immediately press and hold Command + R keys on the keyboard of your computer.
+2. Turn on the Mac and immediately press/hold Command + R keys on the keyboard of your computer.

 4. On macOS utilities screen, select Restore From Time Machine Backup option and click on Continue.